Construction will add 26 miles to Baileys Trail System in 2022 - NewsBreak

 “Phase IV construction is adding black diamond, most difficult trails to the mix for the enthusiasts, while also increasing the offerings for intermediate and beginner users,” he said in a press release.

-Black diamond trail is an advance mountain bike trail that features difficult elements, which less experienced mountain bikers may want to tweak their bikes through or avoid, McCluer said.
+Black Diamond Trail is an advanced mountain bike trail that features difficult elements, which less experienced mountain bikers may want to tweak their bikes through or avoid, McCluer said.

 “Advanced mountain bike trails are not overly difficult for those using the trails on foot,” he said.
 “Advanced mountain bike riders like advanced trails, and we are excited to offer those for residents and visitors alike.”